⚠LCC is operating - we're just doing things differently.

-DSP is untimed and ungraded.
-It is delivered on a computer.
+The DSP is untimed and ungraded.
+It should be taken on a desktop computer.

-No. DSP does not require students to study beforehand.
+No. The DSP does not require students to study beforehand.

-However, students are strongly encourged to study for the Math placement test.
+However, students are strongly encouraged to study for the Math placement test.
 Math study materials available here.

 We look forward to serving you!
-The Testing Center is conveniently located in the Admissions Center.
+The Testing Center is conveniently located in Main (MAN) 128.
 No appointment is needed.
-Our hours are M-Th: 10 am 5 pm.
-Closed for testing on Fridays.
-If you need accommodations please contact Disability Support Services, 360.442.2340.
+If you need accommodations please contact Disability Support Services, (360) 442-2340.